tunglam994/netflix_strategy-visual_data_analysis/README.md

 ## Project Overview

-This is the final project for the **Visual Data Analysis (INT3137)** course, with a central focus on applying advanced visual analytics techniques to uncover insights into **Netflix’s global success and strategic direction**.
+This is Group 8’s final project for the Visual Data Analysis (INT3137) course, focusing on the application of advanced visual analytics techniques to uncover insights into Netflix’s global success and strategic direction.

-By leveraging powerful data visualization tools and methodologies, we aim to understand how Netflix has shaped its content strategies, expanded globally, and engaged audiences across diverse genres, regions, and timelines.
+By leveraging data visualization tools and methodologies, we aim to explore how Netflix has shaped its content strategy, expanded its global presence, and engaged audiences across diverse genres, regions, and time periods.

-## Contributors:
+## Contributors
 1. Nguyễn Mạnh Quân - 22028171
 2. Trịnh Ngọc Chiến - 22028037
 3. Ngô Tùng Lâm - 22028092